 Most grocery stores large enough to have an international section will carry some kind of chewy udon noodles in their Asian groceries aisle.
 If you don't see shelf-stable udon noodles there, check out your local Asian grocery stores - you can often find shelf stable, dry noodles, fresh noodles or even frozen noodles there.
 Just be sure it's udon, which is a chewy wheat noodle, perfect for this savory sauce.

 Your choice of protein will work!
-For pescatarians, shrimp, squid and even chunks of whitefish would be lovely.
+For pescatarians, shrimp, squid and even chunks of white fish would be lovely.
 For non-pescatarians, chicken thighs, beef slices or ground pork would all be delicious in this tangy sauce.

 Dry sherry or sweet marsala wine are probably your best substitutes, but neither are widely available in Portugal.
 So if I'm out of mirin, I'll use an equal amount of rice vinegar, and a pinch of sugar to counteract the tartness of the vinegar.